-This health professional information paper complements ASCIA food allergy e-training for dietitians and other health professionals.
+This Clinical Update complements ASCIA food allergy e-training for dietitians and other health professionals.

-The primary purpose of this document is tprovide an evidence based, ‘quick reference guide’ tassist dietitians in the management of patients with IgE and non-IgE mediated food allergy.
+The primary purpose of this document is to provide an evidence based, ‘quick reference guide’ tassist dietitians in the management of patients with IgE and non-IgE mediated food allergy.

-ASCIA has received a grant from WA Department of Health tproduce this health professional information paper.
+ASCIA received an educational grant from the WA Department of Health to develop this Clinical Update.

 1.2 Food allergy

 1.2.1 IgE mediated food allergy

 1.2.3 Mixed IgE and non-IgE mediated food allergy